Have you picked one word to focus on in the new year? Now is the time!

 And a faith-building thing.

 For example, when I chose “Breathe” in 2010, I didn’t know it would be the year both my parents would take their last breaths.
-When I chose “Venture” in 2012, I had no idea I’d be leaving my old religious heritage that year to branch out into something brand new.
-When 2014 brought “Compassion,” it both totally wrecked and expanded me at the same time.
+When I chose “Venture” in 2012, I had no idea I’d be leaving my old religious heritage that year to branch out into a new faith direction.
+When 2014 brought “Compassion,” it totally wrecked and expanded me at the same time.

 Pay attention.
 God is already at work in you, doing new things, preparing you for new things.

-Are you hearing repetitive messages on a specific theme lately?
-Does a particular song touch you deeper than others?
+Are you hearing repetitive messages on a specific theme?
+Does a particular song touch you deeply?
 Have you been drawn to a certain book or author?

 God can work through any of these avenues.
-Dig out a single word among those messages.
+Listen for his message.
 Stay present to his wisdom.
 It’s not something you sweat over, but something you notice and receive.
 Accept what comes without having to understand it fully.
 God will reveal more when the time is right.

-Keep your focus narrow.
+Now is time to narrow your focus.
 It’s better to give your full attention to one main word or concept than be distracted by a hundred little resolutions.
 Be most attentive to one thing at a time.
 This thing.
 At this time.
 With this person.

 Your one word choice doesn’t have to be profound or complex.
 Keep it simple and relevant to this season of your life.
 It’s a step, not the complete journey.